Methodology

 The IMO's dark-fleet focus also highlights a second issue: safety.
 A less transparent fleet can create higher operational and environmental risk, which makes this topic larger than pure compliance.

 If this signal shifts, cross-check Secondary Sanctions Explained for Commodity and Shipping Markets and Red Sea Shipping News Today: Costs, Delays, and Market Exposure.
-This keeps the shadow fleet explained workflow tied to multi-page evidence rather than single-source interpretation.
+This is where the site's cluster structure becomes useful: compare mechanism, market effect, and portfolio impact.

 What's Next